IIIF/awesome-iiif/readme.md

 - [Image Comparison with a Magnifying Glass](http://resources.digirati.com/iiif/an-introduction-to-iiif/dee-mag.html) - Image comparison using leaflet magnifying glass by Digirati.
 - [X-raying Balenciaga](https://www.vam.ac.uk/articles/x-raying-balenciaga) - Beautiful use of IIIF images to show X-rays of Balenciaga fashion by the Victoria & Albert Museum.
 - [Storiiies](http://storiiies.cogapp.com/) - Cogapp's showcase of recent experiments in digital storytelling using IIIF.
+- [Old Map Room](https://itunes.apple.com/us/app/old-map-room/id1347431506) - An AppleTV application that uses IIIF to turn any room into a map room.

 ## Community